joagada2/joagada2/README.md

  - DVC - For data version control
  - GitHub - Code hosting

+## Check my repository for my other fascinating projects

-## My current interest is in building computer vision (objects detection) models for detection and identification on non-conventional military targets on space-borne and airborne sensor images.
+## My current interest is in building computer vision (object detection) models for the detection and identification of non-conventional military targets on space-borne and airborne sensor images.